zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 ### Define stimuli

-The second ingreadient to simulating data is to define stimuli.
-For this class of models this consists of values associated with the options over which a decision is made.
+The second ingredient to simulating data is to define stimuli.
+For the pre-defined model in the module, stimuli consist of values associated with the options over which a decision is made.
 The stimuli should eventually be arranged into a `NamedTuple` with required field names (case sensitive): `valueLeft` and `valueRight`.
 There are several ways of defining the stimuli within this constraints.
 Below are a few examples.

 **Option 1: Load stimuli with corresponding fixation data**